fieldsi8657/WHSTechNotes/journal.md

 # January 6, 2026
 During the break I was really busy with basketball and work.
 While doing such things I used technolgy a lot, with the main being my phone.
 I used my phone for a multitude of reason like texting, calling, facetime, and helping with task.

+# January, 12, 2026
+When doing anything on the internet it is important to stay safe and protected when doing so.
+A lot of times when people are on the internet they are unaware of the countless bullies that are waiting, many times being people that they know.
+An example of this is the gaming community.
+Kids around the world love playing video games, with some even building a carrer out of playing them and building good skills and freindships off of them.
+But studies show that most people in the gaming community experience bullying, with surveys showing numbers as high as 75-80% of people experiencing bullying online.
+This is a major problem in america with many kids suffering from